Blue-Kachina/fmcuttingboard/MANUAL_TESTING.md

 Recordkeeping
 - Date of latest manual verification: 2025-11-22
 - IDEs verified: IntelliJ IDEA Community 2024.3 (Windows)

+Phase 1.5 — Windows End-to-End Clipboard Output
+- Purpose: Validate that FileMaker recognizes our clipboard payload as an object paste (not plain text) for Script Steps, Fields, and Tables.
+- Test Inputs: Use the sample XML files under resources/test-snippets.
+- Procedure:
+  1) Open one of the sample XML files.
+  2) Run Tools > FMCuttingBoard > FM: Push Clipboard Into FileMaker.
+  3) Switch to FileMaker and paste in the appropriate context.
+  4) Observe behavior and document results in docs/Windows-EndToEnd-Test-Report.md.
+- Notes:
+  - Run the IDE with -Dfmcuttingboard.verbose=true to capture [CB-DIAG] logs of clipboard formats for correlation.
+  - Repeat across FileMaker Pro 19/20/21 if available and record any version-specific differences.

 Phase 1.2 — Clipboard Capture (Windows)
 - Purpose: Capture FileMaker native clipboard formats and analyze encoding/newlines.